 L-threonine is also useful in supporting liver health.
 It was found that the compound may help reduce energy expenditure in the liver and promote mitochondrial uncoupling.
 It is also said that the compound may improve recovery among patients with alcohol-induced liver damage.
 L-threonine may also support the metabolism of fats in the liver to prevent metabolic conditions.

 L-threonine supplementation also promotes bone health as it increases bone mineral density.
 In effect, it is believed that the compound may prevent demineralization and prevent weakening of the bones and fractures.

 When metabolized into glycine, L-threonine is also known to affect nervous system functions, including overall cognition.
 Hence, the compound may be useful in promoting learning and memory.
 L-threonine may also relieve nerves and prevent their degeneration.

 L-threonine supplementation does not cause side effects when taken within recommended doses.
 However, some users have reported that mild symptoms such as nausea, vomiting, and stomach irritation may occur within the first few doses of the compound.
 The symptoms are expected to disappear eventually.
 If symptoms persist or when serious adverse reactions occur, users are advised to discontinue the use of the compound and immediately consult a physician.

 In most sources, the recommended dose for L-threonine supplementation is 100 to 500 mg per day.
-Nonetheless, the said dosage may vary depending on the individual user’s age, weight, and current physical condition.
+Nonetheless, the dosage may vary depending on the user’s age, weight, and current physical condition.
 Persons taking medications may also have different doses of L-threonine.

 We also offer shipping services through air, sea, and other couriers like UPS and FedEx.
 Rates for shipping vary depending on your location.